Unskilled Jobs in Spain with Visa Sponsorship 2023

 Cleaning rooms, making beds, doing laundry, washing dishes, and vacuuming are some of your responsibilities.
 Other housekeeping activities, such as grocery shopping or running errands, may also be required.

 No official qualifications are required to become a housekeeper or cleaner, but some professional experience may be beneficial.
-Most employers favor individuals that are well-organized, trustworthy, and have excellent communication skills.
+Most employers favor individuals who are well-organized, trustworthy and have excellent communication skills.

 Farm Worker